abrie/atl-find-council-member/README.md

 ## Technical Overview

-This app multiplexes two official Atlanta government sites into one:
+This app multiplexes several federal and Atlanta government sites into one.

 - [egis.atlantaga.gov](http://egis.atlantaga.gov/app/home/index.html) to find a district by street address.
+- [geocoding.geo.census.gov](https://geocoding.geo.census.gov/) to get long/lat coordinates for a street address.
 - [citycouncil.atlantaga.gov](https://citycouncil.atlantaga.gov/council-members) for information about council members such as full name, photo, and contact info.

 ## Technical Details